 Medically reviewed by Leigh Ann Anderson, PharmD.
 Last updated on Jan 31, 2023.

 Pharmacotherapy of Alzheimer's Disease

-While medical treatment of dementia associated with Alzheimer’s disease (AD) is making strides, current therapy still revolves around treating symptoms of the disease.
+While medical treatment of dementia associated with Alzheimer’s disease (AD) is making strides, current therapy still primarily revolves around treating symptoms of the disease.
 Newer medications that target brain plaque have shown modest effects on slowing clinical decline.

-There are various classifications of dementia, but the most common cause of dementia in almost half of patients is Alzheimer's disease (AD).
+There are various classifications of dementia, but the most common cause of dementia in almost half of patients is Alzheimer's disease.

 Overview: Treatment Options

 The limited treatment options available in Alzheimer's dementia include:

 - Acetylcholinsterase inhibitors (AChEIs).
 Patients with mild dementia are typically titrated slowly on an AChEI.

 - Memantine (Namenda), an NMDA receptor antagonist.
 As the disease progresses, memantine may be added or used alone.

 - Memantine + an AChEI, such as Namzaric